HwWobbe/Wip-Main/README.md

 ## 2023 quickLinks
 ...

+* try to integrate the RstT VeryTrue concepts
 * PR an attached file
   * ...
 * when should folders be added to this repo?